Dharma1987/302website/content/posts/Module5Report.md

 is different in content management system.** In additio, I learned how I can use different hugo themes in my hugo sites as I want.
 I even learned how small change in CSS file can create in presentation.
+This week I learned how I can change the theme color and how I can change the title of my hugo site.
+Lastly, I learned how to add social media links in my hugo site page.

 I can describe and compare content management systems.
 ------------------------------------------------------